Foundation (engineering): Padstones

 Perhaps the simplest foundation is the padstone, a single stone which both spreads the weight on the ground and raises the timber off the ground.
 Staddle stones are a specific type of padstone.

 Stone foundations

 Dry stone and stones laid in mortar to build foundations are common in many parts of the world.
 Dry laid stone foundations may have been painted with mortar after construction.
 Sometimes the top, visible course of stone is hewn, quarried stones.
 Besides using mortar, stones can also be put in a gabion.
-One disadvantage is that if using regular steel rebars, the gabion would last much less long than when using mortar (due to rusting).
-Using weathering steel rebars could reduce this disadvantage somewhat.
+One disadvantage is that if using regular steel rebar, the gabion will not last as long as when using mortar, due to rusting.
+Using weathering steel rebar can reduce this disadvantage somewhat.

-Rubble trench foundations
+Rubble-trench foundations

 Rubble trench foundations are a shallow trench filled with rubble or stones.
 These foundations extend below the frost line and may have a drain pipe which helps groundwater drain away.
 They are suitable for soils with a capacity of more than 10 tonnes/m2 (2,000 pounds per square foot).